If you're serious about your career in risk management, why not maximise your potential by becoming a Certified Member (CMIRM)?

 Senior Executive Route to Certified Membership

-If you hold a senior strategic and decision-making risk role and have a minimum of 8 years' relevant experience you might be eligible to apply for Certified Membership without having to take a qualification.
+If you hold a senior strategic and decision-making risk role and have a minimum of 8 years' senior experience you might be eligible to apply for Certified Membership without having to take a qualification.